Snitzel (horse)

-Snitzel (foaled 24 August 2002) is a Group 1 winning Australian thoroughbred racehorse and successful stallion, having sired over 100 individual stakes winners.
+Snitzel (24 August 2002 - 11 June 2025) was a Group 1 winning Australian thoroughbred racehorse and successful stallion, having sired over 100 individual stakes winners.

 Background

 Bred by Francois Naude from the stakes-winning Snippets mare Snippets’ Lass, Snitzel was purchased for A$260,000 by his trainer Gerald Ryan for owners Damion and Camilla Flower at the 2004 Magic Millions Gold Coast Sale.

 Racing career

 2004/05: two-year-old season

 Snitzel won his first three starts as a spring 2YO, including the Listed Breeders' Plate, and progressed to win the Skyline Stakes in February 2005.
 Snitzel started the short priced favourite for the 2YO Magic Millions Classic and Golden Slipper Stakes however he was unsuccessful in both races.

 2005/06: three-year old season

 Snitzel tasted Group 1 success as a three-year-old when successful in the Oakleigh Plate at the odds of 10/1.
 He was retired to stud duties after Arrowfield Stud purchased a significant ownership share in the horse.
 At the time of his retirement, Snitzel had won 7 races and over $1 million in prizemoney.